 jps performing his work for flute and

 jps recording source for

 his work "Beondegi"

-Sain's acoustic and electroacoustic work is available on CD through Capstone Records, the Electronic Music Foundation, Innova, University of Lanús (Argentina), Mark Masters, Albany Records and the National Association of Composers U.S.A.
+Sain's acoustic and electroacoustic work is available on CD through Capstone Records, the Electronic Music Foundation, Innova, University of Lanús (Argentina), Mark Masters, Albany Records, Centaur, New Ariel, and the National Association of Composers U.S.A.

 Sain studied composition privately with Frederic Goossen, David Ward-Steinman, Hubert Howe, Jr., Brent Dutton and Merle Hogg.
 His works have been featured at societal events including the International Computer Music Association, Society of Composers, Inc., Society for Electro-Acoustic Music in the United States, College Music Society, American Composers Alliance, American Guild of Organists, T.U.B.A., International Clarinet Association, World Saxophone Congress, North American Saxophone Alliance, Southeastern Composer's League, Southeast Horn Workshop, and on the New York City Electroacoustic Music Fesival [U.S.A.], Soundings [U.K.], Computer Music at Clark [U.S.A.], Arts Now [U.S.A.], Pulse Field [U.S.A.], Discoveries [U.K.], North Carolina Computer Music Festival [U.S.A.], Sonoimágenes [ARGENTINA], 3rd Practice [U.S.A.], inner sOUndscapes [U.S.A.], Nong [SOUTH KOREA], UNCG New Music Festival [U.S.A.], Nuit Bleue [FRANCE], and Electronic Music Mid-West [U.S.A.] concert series.